nbulaj/proxy_fetcher/README.md

 * `get` or aliased `pop` (will return first proxy and move it to the end of the list)
 * `get!` or aliased `pop!` (will return first **connectable** proxy and move it to the end of the list; all the proxies till the working one will be removed)

+Or you can get just random proxy by calling `manager.random_proxy` or it's alias `manager.random`.

-If you wanna clear current proxy manager list from dead servers, you can just call `cleanup!` method:
+If you wanna clean current proxy list from some dead servers that does not respond to the requests, than you can just call `cleanup!` method:

 ```ruby
 manager.cleanup! # or manager.validate!
 ```

-You can sort or find any proxy by speed using next 3 instance methods:
+Also you can sort or find any proxy by speed using next 3 instance methods (if it is available for the specific provider):

 * `fast?`
 * `medium?`